jekdmi/jekdmi.tech/content/post/assembling_bottom_up_cardigan.md

 <!--more-->

+If you would rather watch video, how to asseble the body and sleeves before working the yoke, you can watch [this video on my Youtube channel](https://youtu.be/jrQOdeTs24E?si=TkOF5iGhirv85klY).

 Here are all the parts worked:
 - two sleeves on stitch holder
 - and the body on the working needles.